GIScience/gis-training-resource-center/content/Modul_5/en_qgis_spatial_tools_ex2.md

 1. Load the Uganda district boundaries (admin level 2) (`uga_admbnda_adm2_ubos_20200824.shp`), as well as population statistics (`uga_admpop_adm2_2020proj_1y.csv`) and the Covid-19 risk indicators (`COVID19_RISK_INDEX.shp`) into QGIS.

 2. Make sure to reproject the dataset with the __district boundaries__ and the dataset with the __Covid-19 risk indicators__ into UTM zone 36N.
 Use the tool `Reproject layer` for this process.
-See the Wiki entry on __Projections__ for further information.
+See the Wiki entry on [projections](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_projections_wiki.html) for further information.

 ```{Attention}
 Before you start doing any GIS operations, __always explore the data__.
 Always check if the projections of the different layers are the same.